Documentation

 Success!
 You can now close this page and proceed with the onboarding process.

-After seeing the success message, close the browser tab and continue the onboarding process in the VTEX Admin.
+After the success message is displayed, close the browser tab and continue the onboarding process in the VTEX Admin.

 1. Now that the app is integrated with GitHub, select which repository you want to start the project: